sageworksstudio/mini-Mighty-Grid/README.md

 ```
 **Example of percentage based layout**

 Unlike the column based grid, the percentage grid doesn't use breakpoints.
-Instead you must define special classes in your scss/css files and use a special sass function to set teh columns widths.
+Instead you must define special classes in your scss/css files and use a special sass function to set the columns widths.

 This example would render a row with the first column 25% width and the second column 75% width.